Always on the move, the Border Collie Cocker is an intense hybrid breed with high stamina.

 3 Little-Known Facts About Border Collie Cocker Puppies

-- Border Collie Cockers will be happy with a 45-minute walk in the morning, a 30-minute play time in the afternoon, and 60-minute run at night.
+- Border Collie Cockers will be happy with a 45-minute walk in the morning, 30-minute playtime in the afternoon, and 60-minute run at night.

 - They also need heaps of mental stimulation.
 They are incredibly smart and need something to do or else they become destructive.